codingMustache/codingMustache/README.md

 ## Joke of the Day

-Archaeology really is a career in ruins.
+I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Jakarta
+ 1. Taiwan
- 2. Python
+ 2. China (People&#039;s Republic of)
- 3. Java
+ 3. Germany
- 4. C
+ 4. United States

 <details>
   <summary>Answer</summary>
-  Java
+  Taiwan
 </details>